 Whitstable Views hopes to fill that gap, to offer Whitstable a voice once more, and to be a platform for locally-based news, views and reflections from the North Kent coast.

 Submissions are welcome.
 Whitstable Views is a platform for independent news, local voices and fact-based journalism, curated and edited by the Whitstable Views team.

-If you want to make a submission, please send to email@example.com.
-Whitstable Views is open to contributions from artists and photographers as well as writers; indeed to local craft people and to community-minded businesses of any kind.
+If you want to make a submission, please send to firstname.lastname@example.org.
+Whitstable Views is open to contributions from artists and photographers as well as writers; indeed to local crafts people and to community-minded businesses of any kind.
 Builders, cafe owners, painters and decorators, jewellers, greengrocers – the butcher, the baker, the candlestick maker – everyone is welcome here.

 There are some limits, however.
 Whitstable Views does not condone racism, or bigotry based upon sex, race, religion, or any other prejudice, in any form.
 People are free to think what they like, but Whitstable Views will not be a platform for anyone who is trying to hurt or demean anyone else.

 Also no poetry or fiction.
 There are other sites available for your imaginative output.
 Whitstable Views is a news-based site and we want to remain that way.

 Contributions may be edited to make them accessible to the reader.
 We cannot guarantee that every piece submitted will be accepted.

 CJ Stone explains the importance of local, campaigning citizen journalism